microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * Rename the Default environment to clarify the intent, e.g., "personal productivity" as all licensed users will have access by default
 * Disable self-service of Environment creation, both for Production and Sandbox as well as Trials, and limit this to selected Power Platform admins as this can potentially cause capacity constraints in the tenant
 * Enable a process for the organization to request new environments.
-Either establish and implement the process yourself, or leverage the ["Center of Excellence starter kit"](https://docs.microsoft.com/power-platform/guidance/coe/starter-kit) which provides a solution that can be imported to a dedicated environment to facilitate this, together with other core capabilities.
+Either establish and implement the process yourself, or leverage the [Center of Excellence starter kit](https://docs.microsoft.com/power-platform/guidance/coe/starter-kit) as an enabler and starting point which provides a solution that can be imported to a dedicated environment to facilitate this, together with other core capabilities.
 * As part of the Environment creation process, ensure auditing, DLP policies, and RBAC are included so the environments can be used safely
-* Have dedicated environments (dev, test, and prod) for management, monitoring, and analytics, that is managed and operated by the Power Platform admins, providing core capabilities for the Power Platform as a whole
+* Have dedicated environments (dev, test, and prod) for administrative purposes for the Power Platform itself, including management, monitoring, and analytics.
+These environments should be managed and operated by the Power Platform admins, in order to safely operate and scale the distribution of landing zones (environments) to business units and application teams within the organization
 * Create dedicated environments for test, development, and production for the industry solutions in the same region, which allows ease of maintenance and validation of changes, such as release wave updates which is per environment
 * The production and development environments for industry solutions must be of type "production", while test environments could be of type "sandbox" to simplify reset process for testing purposes.
 * Limit high privilege access by using an AAD Security Group with PIM for admin access to the environments